dotnet/docs/docs/csharp/tuples.md

 ## Tuples as method return values

-One of the most common uses for Tuples is as a method return value.
+One of the most common uses for tuples is as a method return value.
 Let's walk through one example.
 Consider this method that computes the standard deviation for a sequence of numbers: